faheemzunjani/uqdl-jackknife-plus/README.md

 **Paper:** Predictive Inference with the Jackknife+
 **Authors:** Rina Foygel Barber and Emmanuel J. Candes and Aaditya Ramdas and Ryan J. Tibshirani

-In this project, I have extended the code written by the original authors to experiment with automated ML driven deep models for regression tasks on 3 new datasets.
+In this project, I have extended the code written by the original authors to experiment with automated ML driven deep models for regression tasks on a new dataset (Life Expectancy WHO).

 My new experiments with real data:
 * jackknife\_realdata_Faheem.ipynb (Jupyter notebook).